 The TESOL program at MU can meet the needs of teachers seeking ESOL certification in the state of Missouri, those seeking advanced education in ESL/EFL teaching and learning, as well as those who seek further education in TESOL.
-Currently, many of our students begin the ESOL certification courses but find the topic so intriguing that they go on to pursue advanced education in the field (all TESOL courses taken at the graduate level are fully transferable to the M.Ed. degree).
+Currently, many of our students begin the ESOL certification courses but find the topic so intriguing that they go on to pursue advanced education in the field.

-The student body in the TESOL program at MU is incredibly diverse with students from a variety of ethnicities, cultures, and linguistic and educational backgrounds.
+The student body in the TESOL program at MU is made up of teachers in the U.S and abroad who work with a wide range of learner populations, including children and adults.
 We welcome traditional and nontraditional students as the program is designed to meet the needs of a variety of learners in a variety of academic settings.

 The TESOL program at MU is informed by the second language acquisition theories and pedagogy unique to students who speak English in addition to their native language(s).
 The courses in the TESOL program are taught by faculty with expertise and knowledge in the field of English language learning including applied linguistics, sociolinguistics, intercultural communication, and English language education.
 By focusing on the interplay of theory and methods, as well as the cultural and linguistic diversity of English Language Learners, this program focuses on developing effective, responsive scholars and practitioners who use theory and research to enhance their work in a global, diverse, and technological society.

-The M Ed program in TESOL requires 33 semester hours beyond the Bachelor’s (16 hours at the 8000 or 9000 level), planned in agreement with the student’s Advisory Committee.
+The MEd program in TESOL requires 33 semester hours beyond the Bachelor’s (21 hours at the 8000 or 9000 level), planned in agreement with the student’s Advisory Committee.